LandonPowell/Orwell-RAT-and-Botnet/README.md

 ## A quick tutorial on the use of Orwell -
 * Run `bigbro.py` on a server of your choice, and forward the port '1984'.
 * The `bigbro.py` file will ask for a password.
-Set remember a secure one.
+Set and remember a secure one.
 * Change the `bigBro` variable on line 9 of `prole.py` to `bigbro.py`'s IP.
 * Compile `prole.py` for the OSes you're targeting using the resources below.
 * Run your compiled prole executable on zombie systems.